alsotang/pushbot/readme.md

 # When to use

 When you wanna notify your user some info instantly.
-And you dont have a native app or dont wanna send email.
+And you dont have a native app or dont wanna send a email.

 # How to use

-1. Let your user start this bot using Telegram [puuushbot](https://t.me/puuushbot)
+1. Let your user start this bot using Telegram: [puuushbot](https://t.me/puuushbot)
 2. User would give you back a push id
 3. curl the push service: